-Ovarian cancer is the ninth most common cancer among women, excluding non-melanoma skin cancers.
-It ranks fifth in cancer deaths among women, accounting for more deaths than any other cancer of the female reproductive system.
-Ovarian cancer accounts for about 3% of all cancers in women.
-A woman's risk of getting ovarian cancer during her lifetime is about 1 in 72.
+Ovarian cancer ranks fifth in cancer deaths among women, accounting for more deaths than any other cancer of the female reproductive system.
+A woman's risk of getting ovarian cancer during her lifetime is about 1 in 75.
 Her lifetime chance of dying from ovarian cancer is about 1 in 100.
 (These statistics don’t count low malignant potential ovarian tumors.)

 This cancer mainly develops in older women.
 About half of the women who are diagnosed with ovarian cancer are 63 years or older.
-It is more common in white women that African-American women.
+It is more common in white women than African-American women.

 The rate at which women are diagnosed with ovarian cancer has been slowly falling over the past 20 years.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.